cramja/cramja.github.io/_posts/2016-02-13-code-review.md

 2. I approached this feature as an extension to the pre-existing index framework.
 However, this framework was designed with fully-fledged b-trees in mind and therefore might be too heavy weight for what this really is.
 Perhaps considering storing this information in the catalog would have been a better option.

 Overall, I developed these questions only after the code review because of the discussion.
 Some of the best comments which were discussed didn't have to do with code or style, but rather the high level usefulness of the index.
 We chatted about cost in terms of painfulness to program versus the performance improvement obtained from that feature.
-Effectively, to look at the requested feature and consider what are the most easily obtained benefits. this manner of seeing the forest for the trees was something I needed the team for- they pulled my thoughts out of the quicksand of code.
+That is, to look at the requested feature and consider the most easily obtained benefits.

+This manner of seeing the forest for the trees was something I needed the team for- they pulled my thoughts out of the quicksand of code.

 ## Where to go